rundeck/rundeck/docs/en/07-administration/07-chapter1.md

 * For password authentication:
     * each Node definition must be configured to allow password authentication
     * each Job definition that will use it must be configured correctly

-### Configuring SSH Authentication type

-SSH authentication can be done in two ways, via password or public/private key.

-By default, public/private key is used, but this can be changed on a node, project, or framework scope.

-The mechanism used is determined by the `ssh-authentication` property.
-This property can have two different values:

-* `password`
-* `privateKey` (default)

-When connecting to a particular Node, this sequence is used to determine the correct authentication mechanism:

-1. **Node level**: `ssh-authentication` attribute on the Node.
-Applies only to the target node.
-2. **Project level**: `project.ssh-authentication` property in `project.properties`.
-Applies to any project node by default.
-3. **RunDeck level**: `framework.ssh-authentication` property in `framework.properties`.
-Applies to all projects by default.

-If none of those values are set, then the default public/private key authentication is used.

-### Configuring SSH Username

-The username used to connect via SSH is taken from the `username` Node attribute:

-* `username="user1"`

-This value can also include a property reference if you want to dynamically change it, for example to the name of the current RunDeck user, or the username submitted as a Job Option value:

-* `${job.username}` - uses the username of the user executing the RunDeck execution.
-* `${option.someUsername}` - uses the value of a job option named "someUsername".

-If the `username` node attribute is not set, then the static value provided via project or framework configuration is used.
-The username for a node is determined by looking for a value in this order:

-1. **Node level**: `username` node attribute.
-Can contain property references to dynamically set it from Option or Execution values.
-2. **Project level**: `project.ssh.user` property in `project.properties` file for the project.
-3. **RunDeck level**: `framework.ssh.user` property in `framework.properties` file for the RunDeck installation.

 ### SSH key generation